webodan/NEETscripts/README.md

-UPDATE november 2022: i don't even use any of this cr*p anymore lol except for my now updated switchmon.sh that's a lot better for switching my displays around, it's op
+UPDATE november 2022: i don't even use any of this cr*p anymore lol except for my now updated switchmon.sh that's a lot better for switching my displays around, it's op most optimized version of switchmon is on the alternative branch

 # check out alternative branch for bleeding edge versions